CamiloCod3/Secure-Login-Admin-API/README.md

 ## 📚 About This Project

-This API combines essential security features JWT-based token authentication, rate limiting, and secure cookie handling to create a sturdy base for login and admin management.
+This API combines essential security features like JWT-based token authentication, rate limiting, and secure cookie handling to create a sturdy base for login and admin management.
 It’s designed as both a learning tool and a starting point for projects that need a solid foundation in API security.
 Some features may seem advanced for smaller projects, but they showcase patterns that are adaptable to real-world scenarios.

 ✨ *Think of this as a playground for learning, testing, and evolving API security skills.
 The goal here is secure functionality that can grow with you.* ✨